Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: Rescaled expansiveness

-For the remaining of this section, we are assuming that the flows in consideration are R-expansive and the constant $\de$ given by previous result will be called a constant of R-expansiveness of $\phi$.
-Next we work in order to obtain versions of some well know results about non-singular expansive flows for the R-expansive case.
-We begin with a version of uniform expansiveness.
+For the remainder of this section, we are assuming that the flows in consideration are R-expansive, and the constant $\de$ given by Proposition \ref{charac} will be called a constant of R-expansiveness of $\phi$.